Overview

 It's important you tell us if you are pregnant or planning on getting pregnant so that we can review all of your medicines and monitor you more closely.

-Our team will be able to discuss the risks and benefits of continuing azathioprine during pregnancy.
+Our team can discuss the risks and benefits of continuing azathioprine during pregnancy.
 Many people continue to take azathioprine safely throughout their pregnancy.

 Getting a repeat prescription